wohaco/despace/venus.md

 Spacecraft:

    1. [Venera‑15](venera_15_16.md) (1983.06.02), [Venera‑16](venera_15_16.md) (1983.06.07).
 Mapping & altimetry of the surface began at 80° N when moving towards the pole & continued after flying over the pole to 30° North latitude.
 The formation of radar images was carried out continuously, & the best resolution at the same time was about 0.9 km.
 During the 24 hour interval, Venus rotated around its axis by 1.48°, so the successive strips of images shot overlapped with each other.
 At this rate, it took 8 months to cover all the longitudes.
-Installation of processed satellite images allowed to build a map of the Northern hemisphere on a scale of 1:5000000, covering 25 % of the planet's surface.
+Installation of processed satellite images allowed to build a map of the Northern hemisphere on a scale of 1:5 000 000, covering 25 % of the planet's surface.
 The altimeter provided extensive data on the topography of the Northern hemisphere, which, combined with radar data, allowed to build detailed maps of the surface of Venus.
 Radar survey & mapping of Venus led to important discoveries of the relief & properties of the planet's surface.
-New types of surface structures with characteristic features were discovered: coronae, pancake domes, arachnoids, tesserae.
+New types of surface structures with characteristic features were discovered: coronae, pancake domes, arachnoids, tessera.
    1. [Magellan](magellan.md) (1989.05.04).
 Magellan completed its first 243 day cycle of radar mapping, providing the first clear views of 83.7 % of the surface with a resolution between 120 & 300 m/pixel.
 After completing cycle 1, Magellan refocused to survey the southern hemisphere.
 Upon completion during cycle 2 provided data for 54.5 % of the surface, & combined with the previous cycle, a map containing 96 % of the surface could be constructed.
 During the third cycle, the surface coverage was 98 % with a record resolution of up to 100 m / pixel.

 Future/proposed missions: